code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 Language {#sec_prg_lang_c}
 --------

-ANSI C11 or above is required, so C11-specific constructs are allowed, though C++ style comments should be avoided, so as to maintain a consistent style.
+ANSI C11 or above is required, so C11-specific constructs are allowed.
  C99 variable-length arrays should be avoided, as it is not always clear whether they are allocated on the stack or heap, and are an optional feature only (though we could expect that support for those constructs will remain available on general-purpose architectures, and removed only in the embedded space).

+For C++, at least C++14 is assumed.

 Assertions
 ----------